TobiasBorning/Cookbook/cookbook-project/core/readme.md

-# Core module
+# __Core module__

 The core module is responsible for the logic of the cookbook app, also knows as the model domain.
-It is responsible for the internal representation of the cookbook and recipe objects. **//TODO link til klassediagram**
+It is responsible for the internal representation of the cookbook and recipe objects.

 ---
 ### _**Packages**_: